-Laura has over 20 years’ experience in the private, not-for-profit and public sectors in Canada, the United States and internationally, with specialization working in the cultural sector.
-Recognized for her leadership skills, she has worked primarily with performing artists and arts organizations, both in Canada and abroad, and is known in particular for her work with Canadian and international choirs.
-Her wide range of experience has focused primarily on small to mid-sized not-for-profit arts organizations, and has included program development, marketing and public relations, project management, fundraising, and stakeholder and community engagement.
+Laura Adlers has worked for the past thirty years in the private, not-for-profit and public sectors in Canada, the United States and internationally, with specialization working in the cultural sector.
+Recognized for her leadership skills, she has worked primarily with performing artists and arts organizations in Canada and abroad and is known for her work with Canadian and international choirs.

-Laura earned a B.A. in French and German language, literature and translation from the University of Toronto in 1992.
-In 2015, she completed her Master of Management in International Arts Management (MMIAM) through studies at HEC Montréal, Southern Methodist University in Dallas, Universidad de los Andes in Bogotá, and SDA Bocconi in Milan.
-She conducted thesis research in Riga, Latvia and presented her thesis in Milan, Italy.
-She is now the Editor of the MMIAM blog, which features interviews with MMIAM alumni, members of the program’s International Advisory Committee and articles from the International Journal of Arts Management.
+In 2015, Laura completed her Master of Management in International Arts Management (MMIAM) through studies at HEC Montréal, Southern Methodist University in Dallas, Universidad de los Andes in Bogotá, and Bocconi University in Milan.
+She conducted research in Riga, Latvia and presented her thesis in Milan.
+From 2017-2019, she was the Editor of the MMIAM blog, which features interviews with MMIAM alumni, members of the program’s International Advisory Committee and articles from the International Journal of Arts Management.

 Since 2015, Laura has worked as an independent management consultant and has a special interest in international program development and teaching arts management practices.
 She continues to produce cultural projects under the umbrella of The Adlers Agency.